 Chajul-style Pompoms with Chato / TBD

-Learn how to make traditional pompoms with Chato, our master pompom maker!
+Learn how to make traditional pompoms with Chato, our friend and master pompom maker!
 Feel free to use whatever yarn you have at hand, and we'll go step-by-step from yarn to pompom.

-Traditionally, pompoms of this style are attached to the ends of headdresses in the small highland town of Chajul, and are used to adorn women's hair with bursts of color.
+Traditionally, pompoms of this style are attached to the ends of headdresses in the small highland town of Chajul in the Ixil region, and are used to adorn women's hair with bursts of color.
 They hang beautifully and are just so darn adorable.

 This class is appropriate for adults and children working together with adults.
 Join the fun as a family if you'd like!
-Pre-class email with Zoom information will be sent the day before the class.
-Please make sure to calculate time difference, the class will be held on Friday, July 23rd, from 10-11am Guatemala time.
+Pre-class email with Zoom information will be sent during the week of the class.
+Please make sure to calculate time difference, the class will be held on Saturday, October 15th, from 10-11am Guatemala time.

-Brew some tea and let's get together for some crafty fun!
+Brew some tea or prepare a pot of cacao and let's get together for some crafty fun!

 Cloth Masks made by Juan Carlos - a bundle of 10